w601sxs/mcp/src/ecs-mcp-server/README.md

 - "List all running tasks in my ECS cluster"
 - "Describe my ECS service configuration"
 - "Get information about my task definition"
+- "Create a new ECS cluster"
+- "Update my service configuration"
+- "Register a new task definition"
+- "Delete an unused task definition"
+- "Run a task in my cluster"
+- "Stop a running task"

 ## Requirements